dezGusty/rs-weight-tracker/docs/session-1.md

 ```

 Here, we've added measurement_date.desc() to the order clause to sort the weights by descending measurement_date (i.e., newest weights first).
 We've also updated the import for weights::dsl::* to avoid a naming conflict with the Weight model.

+## Analysis-8

+Argh, forgot again to let GPT know, I really want the connection to be mutable.